cloudsidekick/cato-tasks/looping/README.md

 Also in the first step the variable y is set.
 When no index is used, 1 is assumed.
 A variable is really an array of one.

 The **second step** is a Loop command.
 The counter variable is the variable that holds the loop iteration number.
+In this case the counter variable is a.

 The loop will continue until the condition